-The programmes of study for English are set out year-by-year for key stage 1 and twoyearly for key stage 2.
-The single year blocks at key stage 1 reflect the rapid pace of development in word reading during these two years.
-Schools are, however, only required to teach the relevant programme of study by the end of the key stage.
-Within each key stage, schools therefore have the flexibility to introduce content earlier or later than set out in the programme of study.
-In addition, schools can introduce key stage content during an earlier key stage if appropriate.
-All schools are also required to set out their school curriculum for English on a year-by-year basis and make this information available online.
+The programmes of study for English are set out in Key Stages.
+Schools are required to teach the relevant programme of study by the end of the Key Stage.
+Within Key Stage 3, schools therefore have the flexibility to introduce content earlier or later than set out in the programme of study.

+All schools are also required to set out their school curriculum for English on a year-byyear basis and make this information available online.